StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 30/07/2020 - Cstadther - Added ability to add modifiers to Force Powers and the Force Power Upgrades.
+Updated imported to populate force power modifiers.
 - 29/07/2020 - Cstadther - Fixes issue where Strain, Wounds, and Soak default values were not being calculated correctly.
 - 29/07/2020 - Cstadther - Updated Critical Damage and Injury sheets to allow modifiers.
 Fixed Adversary sheet to allow clicking on Criticals.
 Refactored criticals to a partial.
 - 29/07/2020 - Cstadther - Updated data importer to populate Force Boost modifiers on talents